taringamberini/octopress-static-comments/README.md

 but apart from that the YAML fields are anything you want them to be.

 The fields in your YAML file will be mapped to fields in a Comment object.
-There is a new `page.comments` field, which contains a list of the Comment objects for each post.
+There is a new `page.static_comments` field, which contains a list of the comment objects for each post.
 Iterating through a post and printing the comments is simple.
 For example if your YAML comment file is:

     ---
     name: Ann